 Over the years, Apple has made it easier to connect peripherals such as monitors, USB drives, SD Cards, and cameras to your iPad.
 But now that you can connect a mouse or trackpad to iPads, you can use the iPad like a desktop computer when you also connect a monitor and keyboard.
 If you want to connect a monitor and all the other accessories at the same time, you’re gonna need a good USB-C hub.
 The TwelveSouth StayGo is a beautifully compact solution that provides all the extra ports you’d need, including HDMI, USB, SD/MicroSD and Ethernet.
 This design not only looks great, but you can pick the right-sized cord that you use to connect this to the iPad, so you don’t have to worry about the USB hub dangling and wearing out the cord or USB-C port.

 Apple’s trackpads — whether that’s the Magic Trackpad 2 or the ones built into its laptops — are so good that it’s better than using a traditional mouse.
 They’re responsive, accurate and the multitouch gestures that you have at your disposal make computing a breeze.
-If you have any plans of connecting their iPad Pro or iPad Air to an external monitor to use like a standard computer, we recommend getting the Magic Trackpad 2.
+If you have any plans of connecting your iPad Pro to an external monitor, the Apple Magic Trackpad 2 is among the best iPad Pro accessories when it comes to input devices.
 Just like the trackpad on the Magic Keyboard, you can swipe, pinch and zoom your way through iPad OS just like you would if you were directly touching the screen.
 This thing is the Rolls Royce of pointing devices.

 If you really don’t like trackpads and an old-school mouse is more your speed, that’s cool.
-The Logitech MX Anywhere 3 is a great pick due to its responsiveness and balance between comfort and portability.
+The Logitech MX Anywhere 3 is secretly one of the best iPad Pro accessories due to its responsiveness and balance between comfort and portability.
 It’s big enough that your hand won’t feel cramped, but it’s small enough that it won’t dominate whatever bag it ends up in when you’re using your laptop out of the house.

 Reduce neck and eye strain with the Gooseneck iPad stand.
 The stand mounts to the edge of your table or desk, while the flexible arm can be contorted to the optimum viewing angle.
 The design adds a unique flair in the looks department, as the flexible arm looks more like a crazy straw than a desk stand.
 There is a downside to the whacky esthetics; it’s not really for hands-on use.
 When you touch the screen, the flexible arm bounces and wobbles, which makes it more suited towards just viewing content.
 If you need a stand to help you work, we recommend the Botend iPad stand.